Duke #1: Nanoparticle Exposure, Transport and Transformation

 Faculty Mentor: Richard Di Giulio, Professor, Nicholas School of the Environment, Duke

-Although limited experimentation has resulted in a basic understanding of the toxicity of a small number of nanomaterials to fish, very little research has been done under environmentally-realistic conditions.
+Although limited experimentation has resulted in a basic understanding of the toxicity of a small number of nanomaterials to fish, very little research has been done under environmentally realistic conditions.
 Research in the DiGiulio laboratory is focused on understanding the mechanisms of nanoparticle toxicity and how the environment may alter this toxicity.
 Surface transformations may significantly increase or (more likely) decrease nanoparticle toxicity.
 Environmental conditions may also dramatically alter nanoparticle behavior, fate, and transport.
 Changes in particle behavior can subsequently affect bioavailability and toxicity.
-Students will investigate patterns and mechanisms of nanoparticle toxicity in standard fish models (e.g. killifish).
+Students will investigate patterns and mechanisms of nanoparticle toxicity in standard fish models (e.g. zebrafish and killifish).
 The research will involve standard toxicity tests and more advanced genetic techniques.
 Also, interactions among nanomaterials and other environmental contaminants such as hydrocarbons will be investigated.
 By investigating how various conditions and transformations affect nanoparticle toxicity, students will gain a better understanding of potential environmental and human health risks.

 Duke #6: Nanoparticle Toxicity in Caenorhabditis elegans

 Faculty Mentor: Joel Meyer, Assistant Professor, Nicholas School of the Environment, Duke